Instagram Got Hacked & Email Changed – Steps To Recover Your Account

 The signs your Instagram account has been hacked can appear in many ways.
 Maybe you’ve noticed posted content that you didn’t curate.
 Or perhaps you only realized there was a break-in when you checked the Login Activity section.
 In the worst case, you may have discovered you lost access to your profile because the hacker changed your password and username or deleted the account.

 According to Instagram, there are different methods you can use to recover your account after it was hacked.
 We’ll provide detailed instructions for each method below.

 Look for the Email From Instagram

 Have you received an email from “[email protected]” notifying you that your email address was changed?
-If so, you can undo the action if you’re not the one who tried to change the address.
+If so, you can undo the action.
 Just select the “secure your account here” hyperlink at the bottom of the message.

 Maybe the hacker changed your password or other important account information.
 In this case, you can request a login link from Instagram.